Norfolk daycare provider arrested after child dies

-NORFOLK, Va. — Norfolk police have arrested and charged a child caregiver after a toddler was found unresponsive in her care last month.
+NORFOLK, Va. — Norfolk police arrested a child care provider after a girl who was left in her care in August was unresponsive and died.

 Jessica A. Cherry, 37, was charged with felony attempted malicious wounding, two counts of felony abuse and neglect of a child and two counts of child endangerment.

-This follows an incident that happened on August 18 when police were called to the 1300 block of Jennifer Street after receiving a report about an unresponsive child.
+On August 18, police were called to the 1300 block of Jennifer Street after receiving a report about an unresponsive child.

 First responders arrived at a home on that block where they found a 2-year-old girl who was unconscious.
 Medics took her to Children's Hospital of The King's Daughters where she died.